How to Choose the Perfect Bathroom Window Treatments

 Frequently Asked Questions About Window Treatments for Bathrooms

-What is the best window treatment for a bathroom?
+What type of window shade is best for a bathroom?

 What fabrics are best for bathroom window treatments?

-Lightweight fabrics tend to work well in a bathroom.
+Lightweight fabrics tend to work well as bathroom window treatments.
 These fabrics dry out more quickly and hold less moisture.
 And there’s something about the aesthetics of lighter fabrics—they just feel more appropriate for a bathroom.
 An important consideration when selecting a fabric for a bathroom window is light and privacy control.
 Hold fabrics up to the light during the selection process.
 Your Graber Design Expert has the knowledge and experience to help you find the perfect fabric.

 Can you put drapery in a bathroom?